 Comets have 3 essential properties that we identify them by.
 Their period, origination and specialties.
 What does each of those mean?
-Here is a quick cliff notes so you can sound like a pro!
+Here are some quick cliff notes so you can sound like a pro!

 Origination: This is where the comet comes from, or originates from.
-Many short period comets (comets with periods less than 200 years) originate from the Kuiper belt.
+Many short-period comets (comets with periods less than 200 years) originate from the Kuiper belt.
 The Kuiper belt is a thick disc of asteroids that orbit between Neptune and Pluto.
-Well, technically, Pluto is considered to be an object in the Kuiper belt, one of the reasons it was down graded to a dwarf planet (although we kept it in our Solar System bracelets).
+Well, technically, Pluto is considered to be an object in the Kuiper belt, one of the reasons it was downgraded to a dwarf planet (that’s why it’s not in our Solar System bracelets).

 Longer period comets originate in the Oort Cloud (although the Oort cloud is still a theory that has never been seen!).
 Scientists hypothesize that the Oort cloud is a spherical body made of up icy chunks, as some of those chunks get knocked out of the cloud they begin to orbit the Sun as comets!

-Specialties: There are some comets more rare than others.
-For example, a single apparition comet that are not bound in their orbit by our Sun.
-Instead the go in and out of our Solar system as they create their own, very large, orbit.
+Specialties: There are some comets rarer than others.
+For example, a single-apparition comet is not bound in their orbit by our Sun.
+Instead, they go in and out of our Solar system as they create their own, very large, orbit.